Apple silicon: Apple A12 Bionic

 The Apple A12 Bionic is a 64-bit ARM-based SoC that first appeared in the iPhone XS, XS Max and XR, which were introduced on September 12, 2018.
-It is also used in the third-generation iPad Air, fifth-generation iPad Mini, and the eighth-generation iPad.
+It is also used in the third-generation iPad Air, fifth-generation iPad Mini, the eighth-generation iPad, and the second generation Apple TV 4K.
 It has two high-performance cores, which are 15% faster than the A11 Bionic, and four high-efficiency cores, which have 50% lower power usage than the energy-efficient cores in the A11 Bionic.
 The A12 is manufactured by TSMC using a 7 nm FinFET process, the first to ship in a smartphone.
-It is also used in the 6th generation Apple TV.

 Apple A12X Bionic

-The Apple A12X Bionic is a 64-bit ARM-based SoC that first appeared in the 11.0" iPad Pro and the third generation of the 12.9" iPad Pro, which were both announced on October 30, 2018.
+The Apple A12X Bionic is a 64-bit ARM-based SoC that first appeared in the 11.0″ iPad Pro and the third generation of the 12.9″ iPad Pro, which were both announced on October 30, 2018.
 It offers 35% faster single-core and 90% faster multi-core CPU performance than its predecessor, the A10X.
 It has four high-performance cores and four high-efficiency cores.
 The A12X is manufactured by TSMC using a 7 nm FinFET process.